 SPAN 342.
 Latino Culture in the United States.
-4. A study of the different Hispanic cultures in the U.S. through literature, essays and film with special emphasis on the image of self as "other," exile, biculturalism, bilingualism, and the fusion of cultures.
+4. A study of the different Hispanic cultures in the U.S. through literature, essays and film with special emphasis on the image of self as "other," exile, biculturalism, bilingualism and the fusion of cultures.
 Taught in English for IDS 400 credit.
-For Spanish credit, class meets one extra time and all work is done in Spanish.
-Fulfills intercultural requirement.
+For Spanish credit, class meets one extra time and all work is done in guilford.edu 85